Iraneus/betamedneed/about.md

 **Medical Professionals**

 Medical professionals of specialties and sub-specialties related to the brain and nervous system can join our network of medical professionals who are connected to patients who need their services.
-Medical professionals also contribute medical reports when available and can review reports published on Medneed.
+Medical professionals also contribute medical updates when available and can review reports shared on Medneed.

 **Scientists**

-Scientists who do research on various aspects of the brain and nervous system can join Medneed to share research updates and review reports published on Medneed.
+Scientists who do research on various aspects of the brain and nervous system can join Medneed to share research updates and review reports shared on Medneed.

 **Healthcare Vendors**

-Other healthcare vendors who deal in various medical products and paramedical services can join Medneed to share and provide products and services relevant for the brain and nervous system.
+Healthcare vendors who deal in various medical products and paramedical services can join Medneed to share and provide products and services relevant for the brain and nervous system.

 ![Medical Equipment](/images/illustrations/med-equipment.jpg)